 documentation on the above in sufficient detail to allow independent review.

+After discussion and approval at the GOES (E/A) Subgroup, the new calibration will be considered for adoption by the Life Actuarial (A) Task Force and the Life RBC (E) Working Group prior to going into effect at the beginning of a new 5-year recalibration cycle.
+As part of the approval process, the GOES (E/A) Subgroup, Life RBC (E) Working Group, and Life Actuarial (A) Task Force will consider whether the model is still fit for purpose.

 NAIC staff will modify model governance documents (Appendix B) as needed to reflect final adopted updates in a timely manner.
 Conning will provide evidence to the NAIC that changes were made appropriately.